gadgetvala/gadgetvala/README.md

 ## How I work

 My motivations are to stabilize and provide clarity through curiosity. 💕 That tends to manifest as creating (hopefully) just enough process.
-Checklists are my absolute favorite. ✅ If I'm too much in my head, feel free to nudge me to share what's in my brain. 😸
+Checklists are my absolute favorite ✅.
+If I'm too much in your head, feel free to nudge me to share what's in my brain. 😸

 ## Get in touch